+17.2.18.56 <number-of-dip-points>

+$\triangle$

-17.2.18.56 <number-of-dip-points></number-of-dip-points> Description: Number of dip points placed around the well point.
+Description: Number of dip points placed around the well point.
 All points are evenly distributed along a (lateral) circle with center at the well point.
 See Section 8.6 for details.

+17.2.18.57 <min-dip-for-azimuth-calculation>

+$\Lambda$

-Argument: Positive integer Default: 4 NEW in 7.0 17.2.18.57 <min-dip-for-azimuth-calculation></min-dip-for-azimuth-calculation> Description: Azimuth calculation becomes unstable for small dip angles.
-Therefore, azimuth an gles for dip angles less that this number are reported as missing codes.
-Argument: Real Default: 1.0 NEW in 7.0 17.2.18.58 <dip-points-radius>Description:The radius is the (lateral) distance from the well point to the dip points.Argument:Positive real (meters)Default:100.0</dip-points-radius> NEW in 7.0 17.2.18.59 <align-dip-points-to-dip-direction> Description: If yes, the first dip point is placed in the direction of the dip.
+Description: Azimuth calculation becomes unstable for small dip angles.
+Therefore, azimuth angles for dip angles less that this number are reported as missing codes.

+17.2.18.58 <dip-points-radius>

+$\triangle$

+Description: The radius is the (lateral) distance from the well point to the dip points.

+17.2.18.59 <align-dip-points-to-dip-direction>

+Description: If yes, the first dip point is placed in the direction of the dip.
 If no, the dip points are rotated 180°/<number-of-dip-points>.

+17.2.18.60 <add-dip-uncertainty-for-trend-conflicts>

-Argument: yes / no Default: no</number-of-dip-points></align-dip-points-to-dip-direction> NEW in 7.0 17.2.18.60 <add-dip-uncertainty-for-trend-conflicts></add-dip-uncertainty-for-trend-conflicts> Description: Adds uncertainty to dip points if they are in conflict with the trend.
-Uncertainty is added to all dip points belonging to a well point if the mismatch between the dip data and the dip of the trend is more than 15°.
-Argument: yes / no Default: yes 17.2.18.61 <lateral-threshold-for-well-grouping></lateral-threshold-for-well-grouping> Description: Maximum distance at first log recording in well when grouping wells into a single multilateral well with branches.
-Argument: Positive real (meters) Default: 0.5 NEW in 7.0 17.2.18.62 <threshold-for-branching-points></threshold-for-branching-points> Description: Required minimum distance (at some point) between branching wells if they are to be considered as branches of a common multilateral well.
+Description: Adds uncertainty to dip points if they are in conflict with the trend.
+Uncertainty is added to all dip points belonging to a well point if the mismatch between the dip data and the dip of the trend is more than $15^{\circ}$ .

+17.2.18.61 <lateral-threshold-for-well-grouping>

+Description: Maximum distance at first log recording in well when grouping wells into a single multilateral well with branches.

+17.2.18.62 <threshold-for-branching-points>

+Description: Required minimum distance (at some point) between branching wells if they are to be considered as branches of a common multilateral well.

 Argument: Positive real less than or equal to 10 cm.

+Default: 0.1 (meter)

+min-lateral-distance-from-zonation-points-to-special-event

+$\textbf{17.2.18.63} \quad \texttt{<min-lateral-distance-from-zonation-points-to-special-event>}$

-Default: 0.1 (meter) NEW in 7.0 min-lateral-distance-from-zonation-points-to-special-event 17.2.18.63 <min-lateral-distance-from-zonation-points-to-special-event></min-lateral-distance-from-zonation-points-to-special-event> Description: Control distance between zonation points and well points and between normal and special zonation points.
+Description: Control distance between zonation points and well points and between normal and special zonation points.
 Special zonation points are those at the end of wells and those where the zonation goes from defined to undefined.

+17.2.18.64 <min-distance-between-distance-points>

-Argument: Non-negative real (meters) Default: 0.0 17.2.18.64 <min-distance-between-distance-points> Description: The minimum allowed sampling distance (MD) between distance points.</min-distance-between-distance-points> NEW in 7.1
+Description: The minimum allowed sampling distance (MD) between distance points.

-Argument:Positive real in <z-unit>Default:5
+Argument: Positive real in <z-unit> Default: 5